canmanietp/APS_TrafficProject/README.md

 - SUMO
 - TraCI

 To test:
-Open a command line, `cd Simulation` then `python test.py`
+Open a command line, `cd Simulation` then `python test.py`.
+The SUMO GUI should open and allow you to run the simulation.